The Lion's Mouth

 The Lion's Mouth is a 2000 British film directed by Ken Russell.
 During production it was known as Leomania.

-Russell made it in his own house for his own money for a budget of £20,000.
+Russell made it in his own house with his own money for a budget of £20,000.
 It launched Russell on a series of self financed "underground" films, a return to the sort of movies he made at the start of his career.

 During the making of the film Russell said "I haven't enjoyed the experience of making a film since Amelia and the Angel.
 Everything in between had its ups and downs, but somehow I think this is really me, this film...
 I'm totally responsible for it and I didn't want to do it any other way."

 Plot

 The film was inspired by the Reverend Harold Davidson, the Rector of Stiffkey, a rector in the 1930s who helped prostitutes.